isomerpages/psd-psw/_exclusives-2021/cs-club-merchant-exclusives.md

 • While stocks last
 • All prices, free gifts, stock availability and published features are correct at the time of printing and are subject to change without prior notice
 • Sony Electronics (Singapore) Pte Ltd reserves the right to revise any content stated in this promotion as it deems fit without prior notice
-• Sony Electronics (Singapore) Pte Ltd reserves the right to vary, delete or add to any of the terms & conditions at its sole discretion and without prior notice or liability.
+• Sony Electronics (Singapore) Pte Ltd reserves the right to vary, delete or add to any of the terms & conditions at its sole discretion and without prior notice or liability
-• In case of any dispute, the decision of Sony Electronics (Singapore) Pte Ltd shall be final.
+• In case of any dispute, the decision of Sony Electronics (Singapore) Pte Ltd shall be final
-• Promotion may be subject to change or temporary postponement due to the prevailing Safe Management Measures.
+• Promotion may be subject to change or temporary postponement due to the prevailing Safe Management Measures

 ---